Deco&Design

 Maximalist design to replace minimalist design

-For years minimalist design is the one that dominates the interiors.
-The Scandinavian style, present in many furniture and interior decoration stores coming from the Nordic areas, is simple and easy to adapt to less generous spaces in apartments.
-It's a style that appeals to young people, characterised by lightness, naturalness and simplicity, and offers just what is needed.
+For years minimalist design dominates interiors.
+The Scandinavian style, found in many Nordic furniture and interior decoration stores, is simple and easily adaptable to less generous spaces in apartments.
+It's a style that appeals to young people, characterized by lightness, naturalness and simplicity, offering the bare essentials.

-Designers are starting to consider it too simple and lacking in personality.
-As a result, they turn their attention to other styles with means of expression closer to their own personality.
+Designers are beginning to see it as far too simple and lacking personality.
+As a result, they are turning their attention to other styles with means of expression that are closer to each individual's personality.
 Some even say that this year the trend will be the opposite and many designers will adopt the maximalist style.
-I'll come back to it soon.
+I will come back to it soon.

-Living as spacious as possible has been the obsession of recent years.
-In the not-so-large apartments in the blocks, the dream of a spacious living room was realised by breaking down walls and joining the living room with the kitchen and pantry.
+The most spacious living room was the obsession of the past years.
+In not very big apartments in apartment blocks, the dream of a spacious living room was realized by knocking out walls and joining the living room with the kitchen and pantry.
 The table was eliminated because it took up too much space.
-Islands, bar-style poles or coffee tables were made for eating.
-Parties meant Swedish buffets and socialising in small groups.
+Eating was done on islands, bar-like poles or coffee tables.
+Parties meant Swedish buffets and socializing in small groups.

 interior design in 2019